bangpound/SputnikPubsubBundle/Resources/doc/installation.md

 ## Bundle setup

-This part is straight forward and is absolutely the same as for any other Symfony bundle.
+This part is straight forward and is the same as for any other Symfony bundle.

 #### Add relevant require statement to composer.json, e.g.